1. Hydrate, hydrate, hydrate

 8. Try some supplements

 Silica is necessary for the rebuilding of all connective tissue, including hair, skin and nails.
 Taking a supplement containing silica for three to four months will help improve nail strength.

 A.Vogel’s Urticalcin tablets contain urtica, calcium from nettles and silica to strengthen brittle nails.
 They improve the way the body absorbs calcium and provide nourishment for your nails which supports growth, strength and overall quality.
 If you find your nails are brittle and snap easily, try a calcium supplement as well.

 Who hasn’t experienced that annoying moment when you break a nail and realise you don’t have a nail file to hand.
 You may be tempted to bite your nail in an attempt to fix it or to stop it from annoying you, but this can do more harm than good, as it can further damage the nail bed.
 Try to keep a nail file handy in your bag or desk at work to quickly smooth any rough edges and prevent further damage.

 10. Don’t forget your toenails!

-It’s easy to forget them until it’s time to wear sandals and flip flops again, but regularly maintaining and moisturising your toe nails is just as important, so make sure you pay them a little attention too as it could help to prevent an nasty infection such as athlete’s foot!
+It’s easy to forget them until it’s time to wear sandals and flip flops again, but regularly maintaining and moisturising your toenails is just as important, so make sure you pay them a little attention too as it could help to prevent a nasty infection such as athlete’s foot!